ni/nisystemlink-clients-python/docs/getting_started.rst

 ~~~~~~~~

-The :class:`.SpecClient` class is the primary entry point of the Tag API.
+The :class:`.SpecClient` class is the primary entry point of the Specification Management API.

 When constructing a :class:`.SpecClient`, you can pass an
 :class:`.HttpConfiguration` (like one retrieved from the